saehaana/saehaana/README.md

 I'm currently a senior attending Virginia Commonwealth University to obtain a B.S in computer science under the school's College of Engineering and am looking for software developer/engineer related internship or full-time positions.

 - 🔭 I’m currently working on automating my computer science department's override system and am building a personal website from scratch
-- 🌱 I'm currently interested in and learning front-end languages as they feel immediately more rewarding for your effort!
+- 🌱 I'm currently interested in and learning front-end languages as I believe they feel immediately more rewarding for your effort!
 - 📫 If you want to talk feel free to send me an email or contact me [here](https://github.com/saehaana/saehaana/issues)
 <!--
 **saehaana/saehaana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.